What I love about cookies is that they’re so easy and quick to make.

 And heaps more!

-And lastly, don’t forget to subscribe to our mailing list – you’ll get an awesome free ebook containing 10 gorgeous recipes, and you’ll keep up to date with all our latest recipes!Print
+And lastly, don’t forget to sign up to our email list – you’ll get an awesome free ebook containing 10 gorgeous recipes, and you’ll keep up to date with all our latest recipes!Print

 Deliciously satisfying double-chocolate vegan chocolate cookies!
 Both quick and easy, crunchy and soft, these cookies are perfect for satisfying all your chocolate cravings.

 - 1/2 cup (100g) White Sugar

 - 1/4 tsp Salt

 - 1 Tbsp Soy Milk (or other non-dairy milk)

 - 3.5 oz (100g) Vegan Dark Chocolate + more for topping (chopped into small chunks)*

 - Add the vegan butter and brown and white sugar to an electric mixing bowl and cream together.
 Add the vanilla and mix in.